Chronic Migraine Botox in Walnut Creek

 Chronic migraine Botox is performed in-office.
 Treatment typically involves multiple small injections across specific head and neck areas.
 The procedure is usually brief, but the planning and diagnosis are important.

 Improvement may take time.
 Some patients respond after the first treatment cycle, while others may need two or three cycles before the benefit is clear.
-The American Migraine Foundation notes that patients often see increasing benefit over multiple treatment cycles.

 Who may be a good candidate